panzerdp/dmitripavlutin.com/content/posts/055-array-operations/index.md

 ### 11.2 *array.shift()* method

-`array.shift()` method removes the first item from an array, then returns it.
+`array.shift()` method removes the first item from an array, then returns that item.

 For example, let's remove the first element of `colors` array: